 This great quote from Alder Yarrow, who writes Vinography.com pretty much sums it up:

 I can only barely imagine what might happen if wine writing and the attentions of wine lovers actually matched their real behavior.
 Would a large portion of the critical establishment stop excoriating all wines that are greater than 14.5% alcohol as having no place at the dinner table?
 Would wine drinkers feel free to not only drink whatever they like, but to explore and experiment in their wine choices without fear of doing something wrong?
 Would more people actually drink wine because they knew it didn’t always HAVE to go with food?

 That being said, I thought I’d take this time to break down the basic eight types of red wine that are out there just waiting to be consumed.
 Many of these types of red wine are intimidating you and because of that, you’re not trying them.
-I get that you’ve been trying to pair them with the food that you’re serving, but I think I’ve shown you enough evidence that, for the most part, wine pairing is a bunch of bullsh*t.
+I get that you’ve been trying to do wine pairings, but I think I’ve shown you enough evidence that, for the most part, wine pairing is a bunch of bullsh*t.
 Yes, sometimes you want a specific wine with a certain food, but quit being a wuss and try one of these different types of red wine.
 Odds are, you won’t be drinking it while eating a meal anyway.
 On top of the fantastic flavors these wines have to offer, there’s also several health benefits of red wine.
 Just one more reason to get out there and try something new.

 Barbera: An Italian red wine varietal.
 It’s a great light red table wine that has lots of red fruit and berry flavors.